 This is known as “neuropathy.”
 It can be caused by diseases such as diabetes or nerve problems, resulting in intense pain even when the teeth are healthy.

 13. Tumors or cysts

-In some cases, when the teeth and gums are healthy to the naked eye, it is possible that the pain is generated by a cyst or tumor that presses on the nerves inside the jaws, giving rise to very severe pain.
+In some cases, when the teeth and gums are healthy to the naked eye, the pain may be generated by a cyst or tumor that presses on the nerves inside the jaws, giving rise to very severe pain.

 14. Heart disease

-Some people can feel severe pain in the jaws when they are having a heart attack.
+Some people can feel severe pain in their jaws when they are having a heart attack.